KaiqueS/Social_Choice_Theory-Basic_Framework/README.md

 --> second attempt of implementation: find ALL decisive sets.
 Check whether the smallest of those has cardinality equal to 1.
 If not, then there is no dictator.

+ATTENTION: dictatorshipness is a property of a PROFILE, not an "individual".
+Thus, any Profile ranking the alternatives the same way that the Dictatorial Profiles does is, in turn, Dictatorial.

 Implement Social Choice Graph Algorithms( only majorities are implemented until now )

 Implement GUI - needs rework.
 Adjust to new codebase under SCT_Test branch.